ahmadsaeed90/MDDataScraper/README.md

 # MDDataScraper

-Use:
-If you want to read tabular data from any webpage into a csv?
+If you want to read tabular data from any webpage into a csv, then this utility is the right tool for you!